Xiuku/APP_Final_Project_weather/README.md

 # final_project

-A new Flutter project.
+The Flutter final project for course 114-1 .

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is the starting point for developing weather monitoring applications using Flutter..

 A few resources to get you started if this is your first Flutter project: